ericgassel/cs231/README.md

 # cs231
-This repository contains homework for CS231 at Carleton College Winter 2021
+This repository contains homework for CS231 at Carleton College Spring 2021